Treaty of Tsarskoye Selo: Negotiations

 At the time of Peter's accession Russia was already fighting in the Third Silesian War theatre of the Seven Years' War, but he quickly made peace with Prussia and directed troops into Pomerania to press his claims against Denmark–Norway.
 The Danish government under Johann Hartwig Ernst von Bernstorff refused to relinquish Schleswig, and Russian and Danish troops came face to face in Mecklenburg; but, on 9 July 1762, before fighting began or any agreement could be reached, Peter was overthrown by his wife, who took control of Russia as Empress Catherine II.

 Catherine reversed Russia's stance, withdrawing her husband's ultimatum and even entering a non-aggression pact with Denmark–Norway on 11 March 1765.
-She transferred the Duchy of Holstein to her minor son, Grand Duke Paul (later Emperor Paul I of Russia), and instructed her representative, von Saldern, to negotiate a peaceful solution to the Schleswig-Holstein conflict with his Danish counterpart, Foreign Minister Andreas Peter Bernstorff.
+She transferred the Duchy of Holstein to her minor son, Grand Duke Paul (later Emperor Paul I of Russia), and instructed her representative, Caspar von Saldern, to negotiate a peaceful solution to the Schleswig-Holstein conflict with his Danish counterpart, Foreign Minister Andreas Peter Bernstorff.
 The negotiators reached a provisional agreement in 1767.

 Grand Duke Paul would renounce the House of Romanov's claims in Schleswig-Holstein and transfer the ducal lands in Holstein to King Christian VII of Denmark–Norway, ending the Duchy of Holstein-Gottorp; in return, Denmark would reaffirm its alliance with Russia, pay a sizeable indemnity, and give Paul control of the County of Oldenburg and other hereditary Oldenburg lands in the Holy Roman Empire.
 The agreement was accepted by Catherine in 1767; after he came of age, Grand Duke Paul ratified the treaty on 1 June 1773 at the Russian imperial family's residence in Tsarskoye Selo, south of Saint Petersburg, together with Danish King Christian VII.
 On 12 August Russia and Denmark signed a further treaty of alliance against Sweden, and the bargain was complete.